pollen-robotics/reachy2-docs/content/getting-started/setup-reachy2/stop-reachy2.md

 **D) Stop the Mobile Base Button.**
 The screen will remain ON for 2 seconds; do not be surprised.

+*You can store the emergency stop button in the base designed for it, located on the rear bar of the tripod :* {{< img-center "/images/getting-started/setup-reachy2/stop-reachy2/emergency_button_holder.jpg" 150x "How to store the emergency button" >}}

 ## Understanding the Power Consumption